abcorrea/abcorrea.github.io/_pages/about.md

 **Hi!**

-I am a Junior Research Fellow at Christ Church College, University of Oxford, United Kingdom.
+I am a Junior Research Fellow at Christ Church college, University of Oxford, United Kingdom.
 My research is on **automated planning**, with a particular focus on **how to plan over different representations**.
 Most of my previous work was on **lifted planning** and **grounding**.
 But I also worked on other